 PiKoder Home » PPM Encoder »

-The PiKoder/USB provides the bases for a PC-based PPM encoding for RC, robots, and drones.
-This allows you to control your R/C vehicle or robot by a joystick, keyboard or mouse.
+The PiKoder/USB provides the bases for a PC- or Smart device- (Phone or tablet) based PPM encoding for RC, robots, and drones.
+This allows you to control your R/C vehicle or robot by a joystick, wheel, keyboard or mouse.
 The design based on the PIC16F1455 allows for a single chip solution.
 The PiKoder Control Center PCC with its grafical and intuitive user interface allows you to simply test and customize your PiKoder.

 After powering up PiKoder/USB will continuously output neutral PPM16 pulse frames (8 channels with 1.5ms pulses each, 20ms total frame length).
 Power would be provided through the USB port.